 Teeth whitening

-If your teeth are discolored or stained, or you simply want a more youthful appearance, teeth whitening may be the ideal cosmetic dental treatment for you.
+If your teeth are discoloured or stained, or you simply want a more youthful appearance, teeth whitening may be the ideal cosmetic dental treatment for you.

-There are several types of teeth whitening procedures, which is why it doesn’t hurt to read about their actual effectiveness.
-In general, the most reliable sources are the customers themselves, it is worth reading their opinions or talking to family members and acquaintances who have already undergone similar treatment.
+There are several types of teeth whitening procedures, which is why it is worth reading about their actual effectiveness.
+In general, the most reliable sources are the customers themselves, it is worth reading their opinions or talking to family members and acquaintances who have already undergone a similar treatment.

 Teeth discoloration can have many causes:

-- the drinks and foods consumed are the most common cause of discoloration, which over time get into the lower layers of the tooth enamel, from where they can no longer be removed by simple brushing (coffee, tea, synthetic food coloring, etc.)
+• the beverages and foods (coffee, tea, synthetic food coloring, etc.) consumed are the most common causes of discolouration, which over time get into the lower layers of the tooth enamel, from where they can no longer be removed by simple brushing

 Before teeth whitening

 Before teeth whitening, it is worth taking part in a dental screening.
-If, during the consultation, the dentist finds a decayed tooth, or considers that the patient needs root canal treatment, it is worth having the treatments performed before teeth whitening.
-It is also worth having the old fillings replaced and the tartar removed.
+If, during the consultation, the dentist finds a decayed tooth, or considers that the patient needs root canal treatment, it is advised to have the treatments performed before teeth whitening.
+It is also recommended to have the old fillings replaced and the tartar removed.

-Our dentists are highly trained in this teeth whitening technique, so the end result will definitely be what you want.
+Our dentists are highly trained in this teeth whitening technique, therefore the end result will definitely be what you wish for.

-- safe: clinical tests confirm that in-dentistry teeth whitening is the safest dental and aesthetic procedure
+• safe: clinical tests confirm that in-office teeth whitening is the safest dental and aesthetic procedure

-- After placing the mouth brace, the gums are isolated and protected with a light-hardening material.
+2. After placing the mouth spreader, the gums are isolated and protected with a material that is hardened by light.
 The tongue and jaw are protected by the mouthpiece and special woven materials with high absorbent capacity.

-- Teeth whitening consists of three 15-minute sessions.
+4. Teeth whitening consists of three 15-minute sessions.
 During this, we apply teeth whitening gel to the surface of the tooth and illuminate it with a lamp that emits UV light.
-As a result of the light, the applied hydrogen peroxide-containing substance (gel) removes the discolorations on the surface of the tooth and in its deeper layers.
-At the end of the 15-minute cycles, we apply new teeth whitening gel and check the material used to isolate the tongue and cheek.
+As a result of the light, the applied hydrogen peroxide-containing substance (gel) removes the discolourations on the surface of the tooth and in its deeper layers.
+At the end of the 15-minute cycles, we apply new teeth whitening gel and check on the material used to isolate the tongue and cheek.

 After teeth whitening: keep your bright smile for a long time!

-It is forbidden to brush your teeth for a few hours immediately after teeth whitening!
-During the procedure, the top layer of the tooth enamel temporarily softens, and after some time after teeth whitening, it regains its hardness and ability to protect the tooth from physical influences.
+You are not allowed to brush your teeth for a few hours immediately after teeth whitening.
+During the procedure, the top layer of the tooth enamel temporarily softens, and after some time following teeth whitening, it regains its hardness and ability to protect the tooth from physical imapcts.

-The durability of in-office teeth whitening lasts for years, and it is not recommended to perform teeth whitening more often than that.
-The duration of the actual result is also influenced by the patient’s lifestyle.
-In the event that you regularly consume coffee, tea, wine, foods containing artificial coloring and possibly smoke, teeth whitening should be performed more often in order to maintain the brightness of your smile than patients who lead a different lifestyle.
+The durability of in-office teeth whitening lasts for years, and it is not recommended to have your teeth whitened more often than that.
+The duration of the actual result is also affected by the patient’s lifestyle.
+If you regularly consume coffee, tea, wine, foods containing artificial coloring and possibly smoke, teeth whitening should be performed more often in order to maintain the brightness of your smile, than patients who have a different lifestyle.

-In order to make the results of teeth whitening permanent, it is recommended to use teeth whitening toothpastes, as well as to take part in a control examination every six months and to use a dental hygiene treatment at certain intervals.
+For a more permanent result, it is recommended to use teeth whitening toothpastes, as well as to take part in a follow-up examination every six months, and have a tartar removal procedure done from time to time.

 Are there any disadvantages or adverse effects of professional teeth whitening?

-In-dentistry teeth whitening does not have any disadvantages regarding the health of the teeth, the oral cavity and the patient.
-This teeth whitening method is professional and minimally invasive, so it does not damage the teeth.
+In-office teeth whitening does not have any disadvantages regarding the health of the teeth, the oral cavity and the patient.
+This teeth whitening method is professional and minimally invasive, therefore it does not damage the teeth.

 According to EU regulations, it is strictly forbidden to use hydrogen peroxide in concentrations higher than 6%.
-The operators of our dental clinic, the procedures performed here, the tools and materials used all comply with the ISO-9001 standard, all work processes at our clinic comply with the highest EU standards, which guarantees the protection of the integrity of your teeth.
+The dental hygienists of our dental clinic, the procedures performed here, the tools and materials used, all comply with the ISO-9001 standard.
+All work processes at our clinic comply with the highest EU standards, which guarantees the protection of the condition of your teeth.

-Why don't we recommend another teeth whitening system?
+Why do we not recommend other teeth whitening methods?

-Unprepared and uncontrolled treatment may be ineffective or cause unforeseen discomfort.
+An unnprepared and uncontrolled treatment may be ineffective or cause unforeseen discomfort.
 Although cheaper solutions are also available, according to our experience, they are not nearly as durable and do not provide such spectacular results.
-With other systems, the entire whitening process is time-consuming (for example, in the case of home teeth whitening, it usually takes two weeks).
+With other systems, the entire whitening process is time-consuming (for example, in case of home teeth whitening, it usually takes two weeks).

-In what cases is it possible and in what cases is it not worth using teeth whitening?
+When is it possible and when is it not recommended to perform teeth whitening?

-In each case, the consulting dentist decides on the applicability of teeth whitening, taking into account your needs and the condition of your teeth.
-If, for example, the discoloration is too intense or if you consider that it cannot be restored with teeth whitening, you can also propose the use of porcelain veneers or dental crowns.
-The basic, natural color of the teeth is an inherited property, so the ivory shade that comes from advertisements is not always available.
-At our dental clinic, we naturally do everything we can to ensure that our patients can leave with the most beautiful smile possible after treatment.
+In each case, the consulting dentist decides on the applicability of teeth whitening, considering your needs and the condition of your teeth.
+If, for example, the discolouration is too intensive or the dentist considers that it cannot be restored with teeth whitening, they can also propose the use of porcelain veneers or dental crowns.
+The basic, natural colour of the teeth is inherited, therefore the ivory shade that comes from advertisements is not always possible to achieve.
+Naturally, at our dental clinic, we do everything we can to ensure that our patients can leave with the most beautiful smile possible after treatment.

 Tartar removal